-Although its been around for ages, there are still very few cultivars you can buy.
+Although it's been around for ages, there are still very few cultivars you can buy.
 The most common is the original M. deliciosa, but you may find it being incorrectly sold as Philodendron pertusum, or a Split leaf Philodendron especially if the plant you are looking at is very small.
-Monstera when young will not have the distinct leaf shapes that a mature specimen will develop, so it's easy to confuse it with a general Philodendron.
+Monstera's when young will not have the distinct leaf shapes that a mature specimen will develop, so it's easy to confuse it with a general Philodendron.

 On the other side of things, dark gloomy corners need to be avoided too in order to prevent loss of the Swiss Cheese effect in the leaves and the annoying spreading effect that occurs in these conditions.

 It will take average to high humidity levels well, but will start to suffer if things are very dry for prolonged periods.
 Find ways that work for you to increase humidity if this is likely to be an issue in the spot you have chosen for it.

-  Although it will survive easily between 10°C / 50°F to 30°C / 86°F try to keep in the middle of this where possible to avoid temperature related problems.
+Although it will survive easily between 10°C / 50°F - 30°C / 86°F try to keep in the middle of this where possible to avoid temperature related problems.

-  You normally won't want more than one of these in your home for obvious reasons, but if you really want to give it a go you can remove the growing tips from stems just below an aerial root node.
+You normally won't want more than one of these in your home for obvious reasons, but if you really want to give it a go or want to take cuttings for friends, you can remove the growing tips from stems just below an aerial root node.

-  When the plant is in active growth (depending on temperature this is usually, during the Spring and Summer months) it puts out quite a few new shoots and leaves, especially if properly fed and watered with good light conditions.
+When the plant is in active growth (depending on temperature this is usually, during the Spring and Summer months) it puts out quite a few new shoots and leaves, especially if properly fed and watered with good light levels.

 With time comes a humongous beast.
 Up to 20m / 65ft high and the leaves can often reach between 25–90cm / 9-35 inches both in width and length.

 The Swiss Cheese Plant belongs to the arum family, so the flowers it produces is typical in appearance to the many other plants within this family i.e. pretty unremarkable as flowers go.